CastroEngineering/CastroEngineering/README.md

 # João Marcos Freire de Castro

-**Software Development Student**
+**Professional overview**

-I'm a software development student aspiring to become a **Cloud Engineer**.
-Passionate about building efficient systems, learning modern technologies, and improving my problem-solving skills through real-world projects.
+Aspiring Cloud Developer with strong Programming Foundations & Cloud-Native Focus, with practical experience in C++, Node.js, and MongoDB, developing projects that apply object-oriented design, data structures, and algorithms.
+Built applications such as a Protein Sequences Parser (C++), Media Collection Manager (C++ OOP with STL), and a Car Booking System (Node.js, Express, MongoDB).
+Familiar with system administration and project planning, while actively learning cloud-native technologies.
+Recognized for problem-solving, adaptability, and delivering efficient, in very collaborative and fast-paced

 ---

 ## 🚀 About Me
 - 🎓 Currently studying software development
-- ☁️ Interested in cloud computing, DevOps, and backend engineering
+- ☁️ Interested in cloud computing, DevOps, and system administration
-- 💻 Enjoy working with C++, JavaScript, SQL, and Linux environments
+- 💻 Enjoy working with JavaScript, SQL, and Linux environments
 - 📚 Always learning and expanding my knowledge in computer science

 ---